-

 The Ministry of Finance is responsible for the implementation and funding of the programme and for the overall coordination of the development projects in the programme.

-The Digital and Population Data Services Agency is responsible for implementing the register of parties to an estate and the possible register of wills.
+The Digital and Population Data Services Agency is responsible for implementing the register of parties to deceased estates.
+Suomi.fi e-Authorisations and Suomi.fi Messages produced by the agency will also make using services easier.

-The legislative drafting group will work with the Ministry of Finance and the Ministry of Justice to draft the legislative amendments required to implement the changes and use the necessary information.
+The legislative drafting group is working with the Ministry of Finance and the Ministry of Justice to draft the legislative amendments required to implement the changes and use the necessary information.

 The programme’s steering group provides guidance and draws up the necessary policies concerning the implementation of the programme and advancing the projects that are part of the programme.